doddsy/githook/README.md

 To set it up in GitLab, follow the content of Option B, making sure to replace my URL with whatever your URL is, wherever necessary.

 ## Other features
+- Automatic repository URL'ing based on private/public state
+    - When an embed is sent, a hyperlink will be added to the message depending on whether or not a repo is public or private, which can allow for easy opening of that event in GitLab.
+- `githook:ignore`
-- Add `githook:ignore` to a commit message, and it will be hidden in the list of commits and not counted towards commits in that push event.
+    - Add this to an issue description, and the issue won't be sent to Discord.
+Add it to a commit message, and it won't be included in the list of commits.
+- `githook:private`
-- Add `githook:private` to a commit message, and the message will be replaced with "**This commit has been marked as private.**" in the webhook message.
+    - Add this to an issue description or a commit message and the content of the issue or the commit message won't be shown in the embed.
+It will be replaced with a different message explaining that that particular commit/issue has been marked as private.

 ### Optional Parameters
 After the initial `?webhook=<your webhook URL>`, other parameters are supported but not required if default functionality is fine.
 These are listed here.